civilservicelgbt/theme/README.md

 ## Usage

 This Jekyll theme has been created for use by the Civil Service LGBT+ network.
 It is available under the Open Government License.
+You should attribute the source in any derivatives.

 ## Contributing